Quick reference guide

 Provided that the proceeds of the entire sale are reinvested in the acquisition of another qualifying fixed asset at the end of the second year following the year of disposal, at the latest, any capital gains realized on the disposal of the assets will not be subject immediately to taxation in Luxembourg, but will be deferred.

-Finally, it is noteworthy to mention that from 1 January 2020 exit taxation rules in relation to the transfer of assets realized upon seat migration (considered as a liquidation from a Luxembourg CIT perspective) have been amended.
-Indeed, paragraph 127 of the Luxembourg general tax law (Abgabenordnung), which provides the possibility to postpone payment of the tax, under certain conditions, at exit indefinitely, has been changed and replaced by a payment of the exit tax over a five-year period.
+Finally, it is noteworthy to mention that from 1 January 2020 exit taxation rules in relation to the deemed disposal of assets realized upon migration of the company out of Luxembourg (considered as a liquidation from a Luxembourg CIT perspective, if the migration implies the exit of the company from the Luxembourg tax jurisdiction) have been amended.
+Paragraph 127 of the Luxembourg general tax law (Abgabenordnung), which provides the possibility to postpone payment of the tax, under certain conditions, at exit indefinitely, has been changed and replaced by the possibility to defer the payment of the exit tax over a five-year period (conditions apply).

 Indirect tax